-In New World you can equip any weapon at any time.
+Another form of New World character progression is the weapon system.
+In New World, you can equip any weapon at any time.
 Your character is not locked to a specific weapon based on a class you pick.
-New World does not have a class based system and you can master every single weapon in the game if you so choose.
+New World does not have a class-based system and you can master every single weapon in the game if you so choose.

 Every weapon in the game has 2 separate skill trees, and each one of the skill trees has a selection of active abilities, passive modifiers, and bonuses that are exclusive to that weapon that can be specced into as you progress down the skill trees.

 Each weapon in the game also scales off of different attributes.
 Some of the weapons scale off of a single attribute while others have both a primary and secondary attribute.
 Listed below are the weapons and what attributes they scale with.
-Primary Attribute listed first and secondary attribute is listed second.
+The primary Attribute is listed first and the secondary attribute is listed second.